 18.2.2 Civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war;

-18.2.3 Fire, explosion, storm, flood, earthquake, subsidence, epidemic or other natural disaster;
+18.2.3 Fire, explosion, storm, flood, earthquake, subsidence, epidemic, pandemic or other natural disaster;

 18.2.4 Impossibility of the use of railways, shipping, aircraft, motor transport or other means of public or private transport;